Pylons/pyramid/docs/narr/project.rst

 One popular production alternative to a ``paster``-invoked server is :term:`mod_wsgi`.
-You can also use :term:`mod_wsgi` to serve your :mod:`repoze.bfg` application using the Apache web server rather than any "pure-Python" server that is started as a result of ``paster serve``.
+You can also use :term:`mod_wsgi` to serve your :mod:`pyramid` application using the Apache web server rather than any "pure-Python" server that is started as a result of ``paster serve``.
 See :ref:`modwsgi_tutorial` for details.
 However, it is usually easier to *develop* an application using a ``paster serve``